Brandy Colbert (she/her)

 “I grew up surrounded by books, and I’m committed to writing stories that reflect the beautiful diversity of our world in all its forms.
 It’s a privilege to write for young people, and I love helping them take pride in developing and sharing their own stories.”

 Growing up in Springfield, Missouri, Brandy was surrounded by stories from a young age.
 Her parents regularly took her to the bookstore and library, where she brought home as many books as she could manage.
-Her favorite authors were Judy Blume, Beverly Cleary, and Barthe DeClements, whose stories filled her world with questions and sparked her imagination — so much that she began writing her own books at age seven and hasn’t stopped since.
+Her favorite authors were Judy Blume, Beverly Cleary, and Barthe DeClements, whose stories filled her world with questions and sparked her imagination — so much so that she began writing her own books at age seven and hasn’t stopped since.

 These days, Brandy lives and writes in sunny Los Angeles.